Skip to content

 Monitor All Containers / Swarm Services

-With the monitor_all_containers and monitor_all_swarm_services settings you can monitor all containers or swarm services on the host.
+With the monitor_all_containers and monitor_all_swarm_services settings you can monitor all containers or swarm services.
 If you want to exclude certain containers or swarm services from monitoring, you can use the excluded_containers and excluded_swarm_services settings.

 Note that you can exclude swarm services by their service name or stack name.